paulgevers/autopkgtest/doc/README.running-tests.rst

    ``--summary-file=/path/to/summary.txt``.

--  If you want the complete output of adt-run in a file, use
+-  If you want the complete output of autopkgtest in a file, use

    ``-l /path/to/test.log`` (or the long option ``--log-file``)